How to resize logical volume management devices that use Azure Disk Encryption

 sudo pvcreate /dev/newdisk

-Screenshot showing the code that creates a new PV.
-The result is highlighted.
+Screenshot showing the code that creates a new PV with the result highlighted.

 This method uses the whole disk as a PV without a partition.
 Alternatively, you can use fdisk to create a partition and then use that partition for pvcreate.